tusharbisht16/gatsby-starter-decap-cms/src/pages/policies/index.md

 ---
 templateKey: policies-page
 title: Privacy & Data Policies
-description: "Our commitment to protecting your data and privacy is a cornerstone of our service.
-Review our comprehensive policies below to understand how we safeguard your information."
+description: Our commitment to protecting your data and privacy is a cornerstone of our service.
+Review our comprehensive policies below to understand how we safeguard your information.
 policies:
   - id: data-collection
-    title: Data Collection & Usage
+    title: "Information We Collect: We may collect the following types of information:"
     content:
-      mainText: We collect and process personal data in accordance with GDPR and applicable data protection laws.
+      mainText: "We collect and process personal data of client "
       subSections:
-        - title: Personal Information
+        - title: "Client Information "
           items:
-            - Contact details (name, email, phone)
-            - Professional information
-            - Login credentials
-            - Payment information
+            - – Personal Information  – Transaction Information  – Technical
+              Information
         - title: Usage Data
           items:
             - Device information
             - IP address
             - Cookies and tracking data
             - User behavior analytics
   - id: data-security
     title: Security Measures
     content:
       mainText: Our security infrastructure employs industry-standard protocols and frameworks.
       subSections:
         - title: Technical Measures
           items: